PatrickKyei/exception/_posts/2022-07-12-sunshine-to-sunrise.md

 There is always something about our day that ensures that no matter how challenging the day is or how spectacular the party, all forms of human activity will come to an end with the sunsets.

-That serves as a period for reflection and a chance for us to rest our exhausted bodies at times.
+That serves as a period for reflection and a chance for us to rest our exhausted bodies.

 When there is something about the following day that you are excited about, you watch for the sunrise.

 That is what I have been watching out for every day.
-The **Sunshine** that inspires my growth to take up on the world and face whatever.
+The **Sunshine** that inspires growth to take up on the world and face whatever.
 That sunshine is what you are.

 You were a significant source of my joy.
 I always eagerly anticipated waking up each day to see you, speak to you, and sense your presence.